 The Natural History Museum is one of the most spectacular museums in London, especially if you are traveling with children.

-Its collection is made up of millions of elements of nature, but, undoubtedly, what is most striking is the area dedicated to dinosaurs, including the impressive full-scale reconstruction of a T-Rex equipped with movement and sound.
+Its collection is composed of millions of elements of nature, but undoubtedly the most striking is the area dedicated to dinosaurs, including the impressive full-scale reconstruction of a T-Rex equipped with movement and sound.

 Admission is free and it is full of games and interactive attractions to make the visit a great plan to do with children.